-- Education & Development.
-The Company provides formal development opportunities at all levels and stages of the career journey of its employees.
-These opportunities are delivered in a variety of formats so that they are flexible, accessible, scalable and translatable to meet the needs of our evolving workplace and workforce.
-The Company is also committed to preparing its workforce for changes in the industry through multiple initiatives, such as training programs created in partnership with elite universities to increase the knowledge and skills of its engineers to enable them to work in an electrification environment. - Diversity & Inclusion ("D&I").
-Ultimate responsibility for D&I at BorgWarner lies with the Company's CEO, while the Board of Directors monitors initiatives and performance.
+• Diversity, Equity & Inclusion ("DE&I").
+Ultimate responsibility for DE&I at BorgWarner lies with the Company's CEO, while the Board of Directors monitors initiatives and performance.
 The Company cultivates a culture where employees are treated with respect and their differences are valued.
-The Company is continually reviewing its policies, programs and processes to ensure alignment with its D&I strategy.
-The Company undertakes a variety of recruitment and retention initiatives that serve as a strategic opportunity to expand its talent and leadership pipeline.
+The Company is continually reviewing its policies, programs and processes to ensure alignment with its DE&I strategy.
+The Company undertakes a variety of recruitment and retention initiatives that serve as a strategic opportunity to build a diverse talent and leadership pipeline.